 To keep tabs on each pannier's overall durability, we monitored how well each bag would stand up to the harsh conditions of life on the frontier.
 We kept our eyes peeled for not just cosmetic scuffs but also critical failures in hardware and materials that would be detrimental to the panniers' performance.

 The thin but critical margin between waterproof and merely water-resistant demands your attention when selecting the proper bike bag.
 Wouldn't you like to know that your gear, possibly electronics, is more than just part-way protected from road spray or downpours?
 Furthermore, it's good to know it will stand up to other elements like the beating sun, and muddy trails.
-To more wholly capture the spectrum of elemental-security, we chose to test for comprehensive weatherproofing and not just waterproofing.
+To more wholly capture the spectrum of elemental security, we chose to test for comprehensive weatherproofing and not just waterproofing.
 To test for resilience in wet conditions, we had a two-tier waterproofing test.
 First, we packed each pannier with newspaper wads—in both main compartments and extra pockets—and sealed them up using all the available water protection features.
 After they were secure, we left them outside overnight in the rain.
 In the morning, we checked to see how much moisture, if any, had been let into the bags by checking the relative dampness of the newspaper inside.
+(Simple at-home spray down tests and bucket soak tests were conducted for the test areas with drier climates.)

 The second phase of this waterproofing test was more intensive.
 We sent each bag for a swim in the creek while attached to a rope (also a good measure of durability).
 Afterward, we fully submerged each pannier and held them underwater for a total of 15 seconds.
 Similar to the rain test; we used wads of newspaper to monitor how much moisture was let into each bag.
 In addition to simulated conditions, we also used the panniers during full-on sideways rain in the Wrangell Mountains.
 During these rides, we encountered a good deal of mud and slop, in addition to rain.
 Beyond performance in wet conditions, we also took note of the effects on performance during dry, dusty days on the trail.
 How easily could fine-particle sand or trail debris enter pockets and openings?
 We paid close attention to how well each bag operated once it had gotten thoroughly soaked and covered in silt.
 Specifically, we checked to see whether or not mud had any effect on the function of closures, straps, and mounting hardware.

 This metric was the least weighted in our testing plan, but that doesn't mean it wasn't important.
-To us, ease of use translates to ergonomics, user-friendliness, and overall satisfaction with the product.
+To us, ease of use and versatility translate to ergonomics, functionality, user-friendliness, and overall satisfaction with the product.
 We also used this metric to provide scores for additional features that didn't fall into the other four categorical distinctions.
-Details like reflective materials, shoulder straps, hidden pockets, or other features that either add to or take away from the user experience were factored into ease of use.
+Details like reflective materials, shoulder straps, hidden pockets, or other features that either add to or take away from the user experience were factored into ease of use and versatility.